ROCm/ROCmValidationSuite/docs/install/installation.rst

 ..
 Note::

-    You may ignore an error for unrelated configurations.
+    You can ignore an error for unrelated configurations.

 5. Install the built package.